The Journal · new essays on Mondays

 -

-One Strain, One Job
+One Blend, One Job

 Why single-target probiotics beat 12-strain blends — and how each GoodOnes™ formula pairs two issue-specific strains for one body system, not all of them.